Customer demand planning: Definition

 In the manufacturer to retailer model, customer collaborative partnerships have become more common since the 1990s.
 Although there was industry support behind CPFR (Collaborative Planning, Forecasting and Replenishment), manufacturers and retailers are adopting different versions of collaborative forecasting and replenishment strategies.
 These include collaborative-VMI, CPFR, account based forecasting, CMI, shared single forecast and replenishment etc.

 Discovering markets

 The challenges and complexities faced by the retailer are somewhat different from the challenges faced by suppliers (manufacturers and distributors).
 The demand management technology for the merchant is somewhat different from that of the brand or manufacturer on the supply-side.

-Customer demand planning aims at matching customer supply planning logic and imply CPFR type collaboration.
+Customer demand planning aims at matching customer supply planning logic and implies CPFR type collaboration.

-Areas components of demand management include customer experience, demand creation, inventory and pricing optimization, channel management, sourcing, transportation optimization and advanced practices in technology.
+Aspects of demand management include customer experience, demand creation, inventory and pricing optimization, channel management, sourcing, transportation optimization and advanced practices in technology.